-One of the nuns working at Mount St. Bernard, who legend has it, fell in love and had an affair with a priest of St. Francis Xavier.
-As her religion forbid this kind of thing, she was humiliated.
+One of the nuns working at Mount St. Bernard, legend has it, fell in love and had an affair with a priest of St. Francis Xavier.
+As her religion forbids this kind of thing, she was humiliated.
 Not being able to live with the guilt, it’s reported she leaped to her death from a balcony in Gilmora Hall.

 2. Dunvegan Provincial Park, Fairview, Alberta

 The site of one of Alberta’s very first fur trade posts, Dunvegan Provincial Park, is believed to be home to many paranormal goings-on.
-One of the most common reports is the ghost of a woman, who is believed to have frozen to death one fateful night whilst out searching for her husband during an unrelenting snowstorm.
+One of the most common reports is the ghost of a woman who froze to death one fateful night while searching for her husband during an unrelenting snowstorm.

-A common claim at the park is the feeling of being watched throughout, in particular around the Dunvegan bridge, where the ghost of a woman dressed in a long white hooded cloak and bare feet has been witnessed.
+A common claim at the park is the feeling of being watched throughout, particularly around the Dunvegan bridge, where the ghost of a woman dressed in a long white hooded cloak and bare feet has been witnessed.
 Her figure has also been spotted around the mists coming in from the river.